 - a.
 The Managed Care Plan shall have sufficient facilities, service locations and practitioners to provide the covered services as required by this Contract. - b.
-The Managed Care Plan shall have the capacity to provide covered services to all enrollees up to the maximum enrollment level, by region, as indicated in this Contract. - c.
+The Managed Care Plan shall have the capacity to provide covered services to all enrollees, by region, as indicated in this Contract. - c.
 Pursuant to s.
-409.967(2)(c)(1), F.S., the Managed Care Plan shall maintain a region-wide network of providers in sufficient numbers to meet the network capacity and geographic access standards for services with respect to the applicable SMMC program, as follows: - (1) MMA Managed Care Plans shall meet the network capacity and geographic access standards specified in the MMA Exhibit. - (2) LTC Managed Care Plans shall meet the network capacity and geographic access standards specified in the LTC Exhibit. - (3) Comprehensive LTC Managed Care Plans shall meet the network capacity and geographic access standards specified in the both the MMA Exhibit and the LTC Exhibit.
+409.967(2)(c)(1), F.S., the Managed Care Plan shall maintain a region-wide network of providers in sufficient numbers to meet the network capacity and geographic access standards for services with respect to the applicable SMMC program, as follows: - (1) MMA Managed Care Plans shall meet the network capacity and geographic access standards specified in the MMA Exhibit. - (2) Comprehensive LTC Managed Care Plans shall meet the network capacity and geographic access standards specified in the both the MMA Exhibit and the LTC Exhibit. - (3) Specialty MMA Managed Care Plans shall meet the network capacity and geographic access standards specified in the MMA exhibit and the applicable Specialty Plan Exhibit.